Acts 8 – Simon the Magician

-After the execution of Stephen, Luke tells us that a great persecution broke out in Jerusalem, presumably led by Saul and other Hellenistic Jews from the synagogue of the Freedmen.
+After Stephen’s execution, Luke tells us that a great persecution broke out in Jerusalem, led by Saul and other Hellenistic Jews from the synagogue of the Freedmen.
 Philip, introduced in Acts 6 as a deacon, now functions as an evangelist in Samaria.
-Like Stephen, he appears to have been a leader among the Hellenists.
+Like Stephen, Simon the Magician appears to have been a leader among the Hellenists.
 He goes into the region of Samaria and has great success as an evangelist.

-This appears to be what Simon is, since he is amazing people for a long time in the Samaritan town.
-In Simon’s case, he seems to have been able to perform a number of miracles by which he was able to gain a following among the Samaritans.
-Luke does not tell us what is motivation might have been, but there is a connection between magic and money in other contexts in Acts (13:6-8, 16:18-19, 19:14-19), so it is possible that Simon was functioning as a miracle worker in order to make money.
+This appears to be what Simon is since he has been an amazing person for a long time in the town of Samaritan.
+In Simon’s case, he seems to have been able to perform several miracles, which gained him a following among the Samaritans.
+Luke does not tell us what his motivation might have been, but there is a connection between magic and money in other contexts in Acts (13:6-8, 16:18-19, 19:14-19), so it is possible that Simon was functioning as a miracle worker to make money.

 My Favorite Magician